ParamPatel207/docr_sample/README.md

 ```

 Create a `.github/workflows/main.yml`:
-- User needs to push docr images to the DigitalOcean Container Registry by following steps below:
+- Push docker images to the DigitalOcean Container Registry by following the steps shown below:
+**Note: Below example uses github_sha as the image tag which will help for instant deployment to DigitalOcean App Platform.**
 ```yaml
 - name: Install doctl
       uses: digitalocean/action-doctl@v2